Oveta Culp Hobby: Political career

-Hobby joined the Eisenhower administration in 1953 after appointed as head of the Federal Security Agency, a non-cabinet post, although she was invited to sit in on cabinet meetings.
+Hobby joined the Eisenhower administration in 1953 after being appointed as head of the Federal Security Agency, a non-cabinet post, although she was invited to sit in on cabinet meetings.
 Soon, on April 11, 1953, she became the first secretary and first woman, of the new Department of Health, Education, and Welfare, which later became the Department of Health and Human Services.
 This was her second time organizing a new government agency.
 Among other decisions and actions at HEW, she made the decision to approve Jonas Salk's polio vaccine.

 Culp attempted to restructure Social Security payroll taxes (FICA and SECA), and was met with strong opposition.
 She resigned her post in 1955.
 At the time of her resignation she was embroiled in controversies related to the polio vaccine Cutter Incident.
 Back in Houston, Hobby resumed her position with the Houston Post as president and editor and cared for her ailing husband.
 She went on to serve on many boards and advisory positions with various civic and business institutions around the country.
 Seventeen colleges and universities, including Columbia University and the University of Pennsylvania, awarded her honorary doctoral degrees.
 She was the first woman who was considered for a United States presidential candidacy by an incumbent United States President; Eisenhower encouraged her to run for president in 1960, but she did not run.

 Colonel Hobby's portrait in military uniform at the National Portrait Gallery in Washington, D.C.

 Personal life and family

 In 1931, she married William P. Hobby, an editor and future owner of the Houston Post, who served as the 27th governor of Texas from 1917 to 1921.
 They had two children together.
 She took a position on the editorial staff at the Post.
 In ensuing years she became the newspaper's executive vice president, then its president, ultimately becoming its publisher and co-owner with her husband.
 In 1938, upon becoming vice president of the newspaper, she gave greater prominence to women's news.

 Hobby and her husband were both Southern Democrats, but soon became dissatisfied with the party throughout the 1930s.
 They believed Franklin D. Roosevelt's social programs overextended their original intent.
 After World War II, Hobby tried to sway Democratic voters to swing Republican for presidential nominees by establishing many statewide organizations.

 She died of a stroke in 1995, in Houston, and was buried at Glenwood Cemetery.

-Her son William P. Hobby, Jr., served as the 37th lieutenant governor of Texas from 1973 to 1991, the longest serving in that position.
+Her son William P. Hobby Jr., served as the 37th lieutenant governor of Texas from 1973 to 1991, the longest serving in that position.
 Unlike his parents, who had become Republicans in the 1930s, William Jr. is a Democrat.
-Her daughter Jessica was married to Henry E. Catto, Jr., the former United States Ambassador to Great Britain and was an activist for environmental causes and for the Democratic Party.
+Her daughter Jessica was married to Henry E. Catto Jr., the former United States Ambassador to Great Britain and was an activist for environmental causes and for the Democratic Party.
 Hobby's grandson Paul Hobby narrowly lost the election for comptroller of Texas to Carole Strayhorn in the 1998 general election.